-The Dwarfs have been recording their memories in song An Elf can appraise treasure well.
-They can estimate the value of non-magical things flawlessly, and if a piece of day a Dwarf can sing a song to remember a clue related to  treasure, magical or not, is not what it seems, they can get
+An Elf can appraise treasure well.
+They can estimate the value of non-magical things flawlessly, and if a piece of treasure, magical or not, is not what it seems, they can get an inkling if they ask.

 FUGUE STATE